 West Virginia Insurance Commissioner's Office

-As commissioner McVey is responsible for the regulation of the insurance market, as well as protection of insurance consumers.
-He upholds the mission of promoting a competitive and solvent insurance market with adequate consumer protection by fairly and consistently administering the insurance laws of West Virginia.
+As Commissioner, Dodrill is responsible for the overall regulation of the West Virginia insurance market, as well as protection of insurance consumers.
+He believes in the mission of the Insurance Commissioner’s Office in promoting a healthy, competitive and solvent market with ample consumer protection by fairly and consistently administering the insurance laws and regulations of West Virginia.

 West Virginia Lottery Commission